 This new outreach programs has been made possible through a Fearless Love Grant.
 Children from City Heights are gathering on Mondays afternoons to learn to play the recorder.
 Mr. Kirk Valles also leads them in lessons on movement and singing songs in multiple languages.
 This gives children who otherwise may not have the opportunity to express themselves creatively and discover gifts and talents they didn’t know they had!
 A recital was given on Monday, April 13, 2015 at 4 PM.
+Our second session began in September and a recital and reception was given on Monday, Nov.
+16, 2015 at 4 PM.

 In partnership with the Episcopal Diocese of San Diego, St. Mark’s began offering showers to its homeless neighbors in April, 2015.
 On the last Thursday of each month from about 8:30-11:30 AM guests can come and receive a hot shower, personal hygiene pack and a free haircut (provided by California Beauty and Barber College).
 We are looking for more volunteers to help support this ministry.
 For just $50/month up to 16 people can receive a hot shower.
 Volunteers help set up, greet guests, hand out supplies and clean the showers.
 The guests are extremely grateful for the opportunity to take care of themselves in this way and we believe this ministry really helps to restore dignity.